trevinshu/trevinshu/README.md

 ### Hi there 👋, my name is Trevin
-I am web developer passionate about designing and building user friendly, responsive, functional and aesthetically pleasing web applications.
+I am a web developer passionate about designing and building user-friendly, responsive, functional and aesthetically pleasing web applications.

 - 🔭 I’m currently learning React & looking for work.
 - 😄 Pronouns: He/Him